 Why take this course?

-● Use the same equipment as industry professionals to examine and treat animals
+- Use the same equipment as industry professionals to examine and treat animals

-● Work with animals daily to develop confidence and hands on skills
+- Work with animals daily to develop confidence and hands on skills

-● Participate in community service and compete against other schools in leadership, teamwork, and veterinary science competitions
+- Participate in community service and compete against other schools in leadership, teamwork, and veterinary science competitions

 Advanced students will continue their study of veterinary medicine and develop a deeper understanding of body systems, nursing techniques, lab techniques, surgical assisting, diagnostic procedures, and specialty medicine.

 The NAVTA approved Veterinary Assisting program requires the completion of both the Veterinary Assisting and Advanced Veterinary Assisting courses, and a 100-hr Clinical Rotation.

 As an exploratory, students may take the introductory course.

 Students also will manage in a canine daycare and grooming program that is open for enrollment on a limited basis.

-Veterinary Assisting 0.5 Life Science
+0.5 Life Science